Kaspersky Secure Connection comes from Russian security company, AO Kaspersky Lab.

 Does Kaspersky spread itself too thin?
 Or does their massive resources help them provide a superior VPN offering?

-We’ll answer those questions and more by the end of this Kaspersky Secure Connection review.
+We’ll answer those questions and more by the end of this Kaspersky Secure Connection VPN review.

 |OVERALL RANK||55th out of 74|